New Zealand Student Visas

 Will I have to show any evidence of my finances?

 All applicants for New Zealand visas need to be of ‘good character’.
-This generally means you should have no criminal convictions.
-If you have convictions or if you intend to remain in New Zealand for more than 24 months you will need to provide police clearances from each country for which you have citizenship.
+This generally means that you have no criminal convictions.
+If you do have convictions or if you intend on remaining in New Zealand for more than 24 months you will need to provide police clearances from each country for which you have citizenship.
 You will also need to provide police clearances for every country you have lived in for five years or more since you turned 17.
 Find out more at www.immigration.govt.nz/who-provides-police-cert

 Will I need to provide health documents?

 In order to be eligible for a visa for New Zealand you must have an ‘acceptable standard of health’.
-In order for INZ to check this you may be asked to provide a medical and/or x-ray certificate.
-As an international fee-paying student, however, you do not need to provide any medical documents at the point of application unless the student visa application form (INZ 1012) or the student visa guide (INZ 1013) specifically indicates that you should.
-If INZ requires a medical or chest x-ray during assessment, a visa officer will be in touch to request this from you directly.
+In order for INZ to check this you may be asked to provide a medical and/or an x-ray certificate.
+As an international fee-paying student, however, you do not need to provide any medical documents at the point of application unless the visa application form (INZ 1012) or the online student visa guide checklist specifically prompts you to do so.
+If INZ needs a medical or chest x-ray during assessment, a visa officer will be in touch to request this directly.

 Can I take my partner with me?

-If your course does not fall into either category, your partner will need to apply to be in New Zealand of their own accord, for example under the Working Holiday Scheme, the Essential Skills Visa or the Skilled Migrant Category.
+If your course of study does not fall into either of these categories, your partner will need to apply to be in New Zealand of their own accord, for example under the Working Holiday Scheme, the Essential Skills Visa or the Skilled Migrant Category.